Cody Deaner: Independent circuit (2000–present)

 In the fall of 2008, Deaner was put into a feud with the GCW National Champion Otis Idol over the belt, which culminated in a series of matches but Deaner failed to win it.
 Their feud ended after Idol lost the title.
 During this time, Deaner began appearing in Total Nonstop Action Wrestling (TNA), but he still continues to wrestle for GCW.
 On July 12, 2009, Deaner defeated "Tenacious" Scotty Turner to win the TWA Heavyweight Championship.
 After his release from TNA, Deaner dropped his old redneck gimmick and dubbed himself "The Everyman".
 On April 25, 2010, Deaner lost the TWA Heavyweight Championship to Robbie MacAllister at TWA Wrestlelusion II.

 After his release from Impact Wrestling in 2009, Cody returned to his roots and began wrestling on the independent wrestling circuit again.
 He quickly developed a loyal fan following that has come to be known as the Deaner Dynasty.

 Deaner returned to the Independent circuit on March 25, 2010, at a Twin Wrestling Entertainment Event, Deaner competed in a 3 Way Dance which was won by Kamala, also on March 25, 2010, Deaner & Crazzy Steve & Kamala defeated Jake O'Reilly & Primo Scordino & Robbie MacAllister in a six-man tag team match, on May 1, 2010, Deaner defeated Cezar in a match for Classic Championship Wrestling.

 On November 21, 2013, Deaner defeated Ethan Page to win the Battle Arts Openweight Championship.

 In January 2016, Cody Deaner held 4 different heavyweight championships in 4 different Canadian independent wrestling promotions.
 Cody Deaner is the Border City Wrestling Champion, Rock Solid Wrestling Champion, Crossfire Wrestling Champion, and Magnificent Championship Wrestling Champion.

+On September 20, 2025, Deaner made his Innovative Hybrid Wrestling debut on night one of the September To Surrender 20th anniversary tour against "Big Bad" LG Logan Green.
+The following night September 21 he went one on one with "Horsepower" Hunter Sampson.
+September 22 on the final night of the three day tour Deaner would take on Kirk Aube'.
+Deaner would return to Innovative Hybrid Wrestling on November 28 to team up with Shane-O in a tag team match against Awol.
+On March 13, 2026, Innovative Hybrid Wrestling presented Redemption where "The Alberta Clipper" Matt Chevron challenged Deaner to a match in which Deaner was victorious.
+The next night at Chambers Of Secrets Deaner would capture the Innovative Hybrid Wrestling Heavyweight Championship from Chip Chambers.